JuliaLang/PackageCompilerX.jl/docs/src/devdocs/binaries_part_2.md

 ## Create the sysimage

-As in part 1, we do a "sample run" of our app to record what functions end up getting compiled.
+As in the previous tutorial, we do a "sample run" of our app to record what functions end up getting compiled.
 Here, we simply run the app on the sample CSV file since that should give good "coverage":

 ```jl
 julia --startup-file=no --trace-compile=app_precompile.jl MyApp.jl "FL_insurance_sample.csv"
 ```

-The `create_sysimage.jl` script look similar to part 1 except we added an include of the app file inside the anonymous module where the precompiliation statements are evaluated in:
+The `create_sysimage.jl` script look similar to before with the exception that we added an include of the app file inside the anonymous module where the precompiliation statements are evaluated in:

 ```jl
 Base.init_depot_path()